 Like the Italian Panerai, Breitling keeps distancing itself from the overwhelming monopoly of ETA on high-grade mechanical movements and gradually substitutes their blank calibers with its own mechanisms.
 Their biggest bet?
-The in-house Caliber 01 that will replace the omnipresent Valjoux 775x family.
+The new in-house Caliber 01 that will replace the omnipresent Valjoux 775x family.
 The Montbrillant 01 Chronograph is one of those iconic models getting equipped with a brand new “heart.”

-The Montbrillant 01 Chronograph, which is planned to be officially revealed in March at Baselworld 2011 show, will be presented in a mid-sized round case 40 millimeters in diameter.
+The Montbrillant 01 Chronograph arrives in a mid-sized round case 40 millimeters in diameter.
 As usual for the brand, the chronograph will feature a traditional fluted bezel meant to operate an internal circular slide rule.

 Forty millimeters do not sound like a lot of steel to bear, but you should take into account the fact that this classic-styled sporty timepiece comes with a set of very (I mean, like, very) long lugs that together will increase the timekeeper’s overall length to more than 50 millimeters.
 While it still doesn’t sound especially frightening, for most people with relatively thin wrists this may pose a serious problem since the watch will cover the whole width of your wrist and, probably, then some.

 Also, while this new Montbrilliant 01 chronograph has been designed to better suit the largest share of the human population, it may not be particularly comfortable to persons with more round wrists due to its more or less flat profile.

-While the purpose of this brief “initial impressions” review doesn’t cover the “you should buy this not that” department, I should warn you that, like it is the case with many Breitlings, getting this one blind is not the best idea.
+While the purpose of this brief “initial impressions” review doesn’t cover the “you should buy this not that” department, I should warn you that, as is the case with many Breitlings, getting this blind is not the best idea.
 You should try one on your limb before ordering one online.

 Inside the Mercury Silver dial that features applied hour markers made either in stainless steel or gold, there is a central 1/100th of a second chronograph counter printed in red.